Thesis

 Honors Thesis

 All students are required to write a one-semester thesis as part of the requirements for the major in sociology.
-If you are interested in earning Departmental Honors by completing an Honors Thesis, you should begin by planning for a fall semester thesis, and should indicate to your assigned thesis advisor that you would like to be considered for Departmental Honors.
+If you are interested in pursuing Departmental Honors by completing an Honors Thesis, you should begin by reviewing the criteria below and requesting a fall thesis on the preference form.
 Toward the end of each fall semester (in November), the Department will meet to review progress by students interested in honors consideration.
-On the basis of the quality of work in those theses, as well as each student’s overall performance in coursework within the major, a few students will be invited to continue their thesis work during the winter semester as honors thesis work.
+Students making excellent progress in those theses and whose overall performance in coursework is satisfactory will be invited to continue their thesis work during the winter semester as honors thesis work.
+The following are expected for consideration for Departmental Honors in sociology: basis of the quality of work in those theses, as well as each student’s overall performance in coursework within the major, a few students will be invited to continue their thesis work during the winter semester as honors thesis work.
 The following are expected for consideration for Departmental Honors in sociology:

-- a minimum GPA of 3.67 within the major and a minimum GPA of 3.67 overall as well
+- a minimum GPA of 3.75 within the major, with preference for a minimum GPA of 3.75 overall as well

 - completion of a fall semester senior thesis deemed by the Department’s faculty to be of sufficient scope and quality to be considered for honors (based on the submission of a brief synopsis to the Department in the middle of November)